mo-pr/SaferFire-2.0/ProjectProposal.md

 Due to the aspects mentioned, it would be quite helpful to have a suitable tool that firstly simplifies and secondly accelerates and shortens precisely these processes.

-On the market there currently is only one product from Rosenbauer, which is called EMEREC, that solves this problem.
-It is extremely expensive and is only available with their special tablet.

 ## Conditions and Constraints
 - Specifications for the mission report
 - Alarm data from state state firefighters association